Our mission is simple:

 Support the Registry

-Phase 2 enrollment COMING SOON!
+Phase 2 enrollment NOW OPEN!

 The International PANS Registry was launched by Pediatric Research & Advocacy Initiative (PRAI) a parent-run 501(c)(3) organization aimed at accelerating patient-centered research for families suffering from neuroimmune disorders.
 Thanks to an outpouring of community support, PANS parents hosted a series of 5k events that raised over $300k in three years for PANS research and education.
 It is their dedication and commitment to healing our children that made IPR possible.